Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Daily service averages 54 trips across all routes, equating to about 21 weekly trips per stop.
+On average, there are 54 daily trips across all routes, equating to around 21 weekly trips per individual stop.

 Frequently Asked Questions - Transport